Saint Pierre and Miquelon: Education

-The archipelago has four primary schools (Sainte Odile, Henriette Bonin, Feu Rouge, les Quatre-Temps), one middle school (Collège de Miquelon/Collège Saint-Christophe) with an annex in Miquelon, one state (government) high school (Lycée-collège d’Etat Emile Letournel) and one vocational high school.
+The archipelago has four primary schools (Sainte Odile, Henriette Bonin, Feu Rouge, les Quatre-Temps), one middle school (Collège Saint-Christophe) with an annex in Miquelon, one state (government) high school (Lycée-Collège d'État Émile Letournel) and one vocational high school.

-The students who wish to further their studies after high school are granted access to scholarships to study overseas.
-Most students go to metropolitan France, although some go to Canada, mainly New Brunswick.
+Students who wish to further their studies after high school are granted access to scholarships to study overseas.
+Most students go to metropolitan France; however, some go to Canada, mainly New Brunswick or Quebec.

-Saint Pierre's institute for higher learning is the Institut Frecker, which is associated with Memorial University of Newfoundland.
-Since 2000 Frecker had been operated by the Government of Saint Pierre and Miquelon, with support of the federal government of Canada and the provincial government of Newfoundland and Labrador.
+Saint-Pierre has had a branch of Memorial University of Newfoundland, the Frecker Institute, since 1973.
+Since 2001, Frecker had been operated by the local government in Saint Pierre and Miquelon, with support of the federal government of Canada and the provincial government of Newfoundland and Labrador.
+Today, the Frecker Institute has been replaced by the Frecker Program.
+It is still run by Memorial University.
+However, it is held within the building of the Institut de langue française Francoforum, which is now the only French-language institute offering university-level teaching on the island.

 Health

 Saint-Pierre and Miquelon's health care system is entirely public and free.
-In 1994 France and Canada signed an agreement allowing the residents of the archipelago to be treated in St. John's.
-In 2015 St-Pierre and Miquelon indicated that they would start looking for a new healthcare provider as recent rate increases by Eastern Health in Newfoundland were too expensive (increasing to $3.3 million in 2014 from $2.5 million in 2010).
+In 1994, France and Canada signed an agreement allowing the residents of the archipelago to be treated in St. John's.
+In 2015, St. Pierre and Miquelon indicated that they would start looking for a new healthcare provider as recent rate increases by Eastern Health in Newfoundland were too expensive (increasing to $3.3 million in 2014 from $2.5 million in 2010).
 Halifax, Nova Scotia and Moncton, New Brunswick were mooted as possible locations.
-Since 1985 Hôpital François Dunan provides basic care and emergency care for residents of both islands.
+Since 1985, Hôpital François Dunan provides basic care and emergency care for residents of both islands.
 The island's first hospital was military in 1904 and became a civilian facility in 1905.
 L'Hôpital-Hospice-Orphelinat opened in 1937.
+Advance paediatric health needs are serviced through Janeway Children's Health and Rehabilitation Centre in St. John's.